UTD-FAST-Lab/NDSAStudy/README.md

 *Note: There were 58 issues of Doop (as of the time this research was conducted) that are hosted on [BitBucket](https://bitbucket.org/yanniss/doop-deprecated/issues), as stated at the beginning of Section III of our paper.
 These issues are not included in `raw_data.zip` as BitBucket requires administrative access to the repository to export the issues.*

 `key_words_results.zip` - Contains the results extracted by each keyword (concurrency, concurrent, determinism, deterministic, flakiness, flaky) from the raw data.

+`scripts` - Contains scripts to extract the issues and commits from each tool's GitHub repository.

 ### RQ2